 You also want to bolster this unique system because, “the genes of the microbes interplay with our gene by communicating and sending signals to each other, therefore they influence your gene expression,” says Foroutan.

 “We’re more bacteria than we are human,” says Faramarzi.
 “It’s 150 bacterial cells to one, and then that’s like times trillion.
 So, our bacteria being in balance is way more important than even what genes we carry because the bacteria really affects what gene gets turned on and off.”

 How does gut health affect mom and baby?

 “A mother’s gut health translates to baby health — and studies are looking into how a mother’s gut status plays a huge role in their baby’s immune system and how the immune system gets developed,” notes Foroutan.
-Why this research is so breakthrough, she explains, is that, previously, a link was not believed to be influential because microbiomes didn’t go through the placenta and the blood-brain barrier.
+Why this research is such a breakthrough, she explains, is that, previously, a link was not believed to be influential because microbiomes did not go through the placenta and the blood-brain barrier.
 “But now we are finding there’s a thing called LPS (aka lipopolysaccharide), a toxin that gets produced when you have leaky gut, a byproduct of poor gut health, which does cross the blood-brain barrier and therefore the placenta and your baby.”

 Plus, “recent research shows that the gut microbiome is critical in the development of the central nervous system and can control brain function because many of these bacteria product crucial neurotransmitters which not only affect mood but brain development,” explains Firshein.